MohamedaliAl-Hasiniani/Portfolio/README.md

 # Hi, I'm Mohamedali,

-##About
+## About
 I was born in Sweden, my parents were born in Iraq, and I currently live in the UK, and have been in a Data Analysis Bootcamp.
+My highest level of education is 2 years in Aerospace Technology at Coventry University.
+I also enjoy problem solving using limited resources.
+I have Spent one year volunteering at a Charity shop and 2 years working in retail

 ## Skills

+- Due to having lived in many countries, I am able to speak 4 languages, as well as some basic British Sign Language

 - I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this Bootcamp.

 - Analysing different data using multiple different applications and programming languages

 - Using data sets similar to how they would be given in the real world to be as accurate as possible in my learning

+- In addition, I have also know Visual Basics, Arduino programming, and CATIA 3D modelling

 ## Selected projects –